Home Biographies History Places Documents Letters Family Tree Misc. Contact NEW Blog

 4 James Jackson

 • ROD: 203-524-136573 July 17, 1760.
-McNEIL-STEVENSON Book Index 1758-1768.
-Gelwn Neal McNEAL & Martha McNEAL otherwise JACKSON his wife of Culbane, Co Londonderry of the one pt & John STEVENSON and Barbara STEVENSON otherwise JACKSON his wife of Fort William in the said County... townland of Mullaghmarget in Co Tyrone.
-NOTE: She would have been a cousin of Barbara STEVENSON.
+McNEIL-STEVENSON Book Index 1758-1768 Image 283 BTW Neal McNEAL & Martha McNEAL otherwise JACKSON his wife of Culbane, [NOTE: A Culbane is in Co.
+Antrim: Parish Loughguile, Barony Dunluce Upper] Co Londonderry of the one pt & John STEVENSON and Barbara STEVENSON otherwise JACKSON his wife of Fort William [Townland Tobermore, Parish Kilcronaghan], Barony Loughinsholin] in the said County... townland of Mullaghmarget [Mullaghmarget, Parish of Tullyniskan, in the Barony of Dungannon Middle] in Co Tyrone .
+NOTE: Martha would have been related to Barbara STEVENSON.
+More work is needed.
+Updated: Sept 13, 2024

 • Material for a McNeale Pedigree.
 Published in The Irish Genealogist Vol I, No. II 1942 p327-333 DANIEL MCNEILL, Doctor of Medicine, Monaghan.
 Son Henry.
 Nephews Revd.
 Daniel and John McNeill.
 Cousin Mrs. Eliza Ash.
 Brother John McNeill.
 Cousin Luke Jackson.
 Dated 31 Jan.
 1787.
 Proved 11 March 1788.
 (Prerog.
 Will).NOTE: We do not yet know whether Dr. Daniel McNEILL was related to Gelwn Neal McNEAL, possible husband of this Martha McNEAL, but he was related to both the Ash family and the Jacksons, His mother Mary Ashe was a daughter of Lieut Col Thomas Ash and Elizabeth Rainey, as was Sarah Ash, the mother of Luke Jackson.
 SEE: Extract from "The Ash MSS, written in the year 1735, by Lieut.
 Colonel Thomas Ash", published by Henry Tyler (1890): Mary, the second daughter, was born in June 1697; she married without consent and unknown to her parents to John McNeill, who was after Doctor to Col. Kane's Regiment til it was broke.
 He was three times in America, but had no success.
 She had seven children to him, Thomas, Elisabeth, Mary, John, Hanna, Katherin, and Daniel, of which there are six living and one dead.
 Dr. McNeill died at Muff in 1732; left a poor widow and 7 children behind him.
 Her father had her family to maintain during her husband's absence for several years.
 She and her children are now in Magherafelt, which her father must maintain.